 If you find yourself spending more time here than originally scheduled, and it starts getting dark, don't worry.
 SOB has both RV campgrounds and 300 motel rooms spread over its 135 acres.
 And staying here allows access to pedro's Pleasure Dome, with its indoor pool, steam room, Jacuzzi, bar and wedding chapel

-A dozen weddings are performed here every summer weekend.
-One package gets you married, a night in an "heir-conditioned" honeymoon suite (complete with champagne and waterbed), and a free breakfast the next morning!
+Dozens of weddings are performed here every year.
+One package gets you married, a night in an "heir-conditioned" honeymoon suite (complete with champagne and a sombrero-canopied waterbed), and a free breakfast the next morning!

 As with other great accidental discoveries like X-rays and penicillin, it took a man of vision to realize SOB's vast potential.
 That man was Alan Schafer, who began his rise to roadside immortality in 1950 with a simple beer stand.
 When building supplies began being delivered to "Schafer Project: South Of The [North Carolina] Border," a neon light went on in his head.
 He began to import Mexican souvenirs, and on one such trip arranged for two Mexican boys to come to America and work for him.
 As Schafer said, "Somebody began calling them 'Pedro' and 'Pancho,' and since it fit into the theme, we began calling them both 'Pedro.'"

 South Of The Border always amazes return visitors because it continues to evolve, casting its nets in different directions as popular taste changes course.
 Giant Vegas-like electric signs announce specials deals.
 A jogging trail runs around the par 3 course.
 The Top Hat is a swank private bistro located above the Rodeo Drive shop.

 SOB's proximity to large military bases means that its "Dirty Old Man" shop isn't a naughty boutique with woman's breast salt and pepper shakers, or toy monks that pee on you when you push their heads.
 No, it's an adults-only-style outlet, stocking books, DVDs, and various latex helpers.
 Of course, it does make it more like the "real" Tijuana, but where will that sort of logic end?
 With a donkey show out behind SOB's post office?
 No thank you, sir!
 South Of The Border has the best of both worlds right now.

 Update: SOB is AOK